mongodb/docs/source/includes/considerations-monitoring-agent-install-collection-interval.rst

 Collection Interval
 +++++++++++++++++++

+If a Monitoring Agent is abruptly stopped, without using the |mms| interface or an :doc:`appropriate stop command </tutorial/start-or-stop-monitoring-agent>`,
+|mms| will wait 5 minutes before redistributing that agent's monitoring
-If you are updating the agent, keep in mind that when the Monitoring Agent restarts, there is a five-minute delay before that agent begins collecting data and sending pings to |mms|.
-If you have multiple agents, this delay permits other agents in your infrastructure to become the primary agent and permits |mms| to determine which agent will be primary.
+assignments, which means there can be up to a five-minute delay before another Monitoring Agent begins collecting data and sending pings to |mms|.
 During this interval, the restarted Monitoring Agent will not collect data.